SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/activemq.md

 <TabItem value="k8s">

 In Kubernetes environments, we use the Telegraf Operator, which is packaged with our Kubernetes collection ([learn more](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/telegraf-collection-architecture)).
 The diagram below illustrates how data is collected from ActiveMQ in a Kubernetes environment.
-In the architecture shown below, there are four services that make up the metric collection pipeline: Telegraf, Telegraf Operator, Prometheus and [Sumo Logic Distribution for OpenTelemetry Collector](https://github.com/SumoLogic/sumologic-otel-collector).
+In the architecture shown below, there are four services that make up the metric collection pipeline: Telegraf, Telegraf Operator, Prometheus, and [Sumo Logic Distribution for OpenTelemetry Collector](https://github.com/SumoLogic/sumologic-otel-collector).

 <img src={useBaseUrl('img/integrations/containers-orchestration/activemq-telegraf-operator.png')} alt="activemg-telegraf-operator" />